dmscribe/cree-sanctum/Readme.md

 **Author:** Daniel Scribe · [github.com/dmscribe](https://github.com/dmscribe) · [x.com/danRydr](https://x.com/danRydr)
 **Updated:** 2026-09-10

-Cree Sanctum Cryptographic Messenger (CS/CM) "Cree Sanctum", "Sanctum" or "Cree Messenger" is a sealed desk, not a feed.Keys live on the device.
+Cree Sanctum Cryptographic Messenger (CS/CM) "Cree Sanctum", "Sanctum" or "Cree Messenger" is a sealed desk, not a feed.

+Keys live on the device.
 Words travel as ciphertext.
 Voice dies in twenty-four hours.
 The graph is an edge list you can cut — block, remove, stealth — not a score you cannot see.
-Discover is nine cards and a lesson: chat never trains the radar.Two layers hold the lock.
+Discover is nine cards and a lesson: chat never trains the radar.

+Two layers hold the lock.
 One layer ranks the room.
 C++ is the law; the browser is only the window.
 Ghosts keep the desk alive so a human seat is never empty.
 Poles watch the horizon.
-Starters sit at the bottom of Contacts and stay servants, not people.Built to remember who you spoke to, never what you said.
+Starters sit at the bottom of Contacts and stay servants, not people.

+Built to remember who you spoke to, never what you said.
 Built so a search is not a marriage, a profile open is not a claim, and a lodge is not a plantation.
 Thunderbird on teal glass.
 Mail that does not work for the algorithm.

 C++ is the source of truth for the mailbox, identity binding, and Discover engine.
 The web cockpit is the desk: a windowed web OS.
 This file lists the product tree.
 Each line is a file and what it does.